awkwardmonkey/MEMEverse-server/README.md

 For some notes on internal structure of the memeverse-server, refer to [Design](docs/Design.md).

-For running a memeverse-server as a Docker image, refer to [Running A Docker Image](docs/RunningDockerImage.md).
+For running a Memeverse Server as a Docker image, refer to [Running A Docker Image](docs/RunningDockerImage.md).

 [NodeJS]: https://nodejs.org/
 [ExpressJS]: https://expressjs.com/